Danpiel/Discord.RSS.Wiki/RSS-Process.md

 The exact process how the RSS process is outlined in rss.js and initializeall.js, but here is a general outline:

 ##First-Time Startup
-Starting the bot for the first time will create the database, either in the same directory as the server.js for `sqlite3` or for `mysql` in its own directory.
+BStarting the bot for the first time will create the database, either in the same directory as the server.js for `sqlite3` or for `mysql` in its own directory.

 ##Adding a Feed
 A table will be created with the name `(channelID)_(number)(metaLink)`, and all the articles of that feed will be inserted into the table as "seen" since they are all old articles.
 The feed is also added into the guild's profile with `name`, `channel`, and `link`.